davidvkimball/obsidian-seo/README.md

 ### **Quick Current Note Check**
 1. Open any markdown file
-2. Use command "Open current note audit"
+2. Use command "Run current note audit"
-3. Click "Check current note" to run analysis
-4. Review issues and warnings
+4. Review issues, warnings, and notices

 ### **Vault-wide Analysis**
 1. Configure scan directories in settings
-2. Use command "Open vault audit"
+2. Use command "Run vault audit"
 3. Review comprehensive analysis with sorting options
 4. Click any file to open and fix issues